tzz89/fraud_detection/README.md

 <img src="assets/fraud_system.svg">

 ## Book Summary
-### Practical Fraud prevention Fraud and AML Analyitic for Fintech and ecommerce
+### BOOK 1 Practical Fraud prevention Fraud and AML Analyitic for Fintech and ecommerce

 #### Chapter 1 Fraudster Traits
 - End of the day, we dont care about "what" but "who" are the fraudster